-- Move activation button on the top of the screen (see following picture as an example).
+- Move activation button to the top of the screen (see following picture as an example).

 - Move the explanation of the terminology onto the screen or rephrase the terms.

-Result: The product team were very satisfied with our research.
+Result: The product team was very satisfied with our research.
 They followed our design recommendations.
 After finishing this project, they offered another project for us to study.